Contract for difference: Market risk

 The main risk is market risk, as contract for difference trading is designed to pay the difference between the opening price and the closing price of the underlying asset.
 CFDs are traded on margin, which amplifies risk and reward via leverage.
-A 2021 study by Saferinvestor showed that the average client loss was 74.38% when trading CFDs.
-The Financial Conduct Authority of the UK estimates that the average loss amounts to £2,200 per client.
+A 2016 UK Financial Conduct Authority analysis of a sample of client accounts for CFD firms found that 82% of clients lost money, with similar figures in European jurisdictions.
+Average loss was £2,200.

 It is this risk that drives the use of CFDs, either for speculation in financial markets, or for profit in a falling market through hedging.
 One of the ways to mitigate this risk is the use of stop loss orders.
-Users typically deposit an amount of money with the CFD provider to cover the margin and can lose much more than this deposit if the market moves against them.
+Users typically deposit an amount of money with the CFD provider to cover the margin, and can lose much more than this deposit if the market moves against them.

 In the professional asset management industry, an investment vehicle's portfolio will usually contain elements that offset the leverage inherent in CFDs when looking at leverage of the overall portfolio.
-In particular, the retention of cash holdings reduces the effective leverage of a portfolio: if an investment vehicle buys 100 shares for $10,000 in cash, this provides the same exposure to the shares as entering into a CFD for the same 100 shares with $500 of margin, and retaining $9,500 as a cash reserve.
+In particular, the retention of cash holdings reduces the effective leverage of a portfolio: if an investment vehicle buys 100 shares for £10,000 in cash, this provides the same exposure to the shares as entering into a CFD for the same 100 shares with £500 of margin, and retaining £9,500 as a cash reserve.
 The use of CFDs in this context therefore does not necessarily imply an increased market exposure (and where there is an increased market exposure, it will generally be less than the headline leverage of the CFD).

 Liquidation risk

 If prices move against an open CFD position, additional variation margin is required to maintain the margin level.
 The CFD providers may call upon the party to deposit additional sums to cover this, in what is known as a margin call.
-In fast moving markets, margin calls may be at short notice.
-If funds are not provided in time, the CFD provider may close/liquidate the positions at a loss for which the other party is liable.
+In fast-moving markets, margin calls may be at short notice.
+If funds are not provided in time, the CFD provider may close/liquidate the positions at a loss, for which the other party is liable.